datacarpentry/image-processing/_episodes/02-image-basics.md

 Since image files can be very large, various *compression* schemes exist for saving (approximately) the same information while using less space.
-These compression techniques can be categorized as *lossless* or *lossy*.
+These compression techniques can be categorised as *lossless* or *lossy*.

 ### Lossless compression

-In lossless image compression, we apply some algorithm (i.e., a computerized procedure) to the image, resulting in a file that is significantly smaller than the uncompressed BMP file equivalent would be.
+In lossless image compression, we apply some algorithm (i.e., a computerised procedure) to the image, resulting in a file that is significantly smaller than the uncompressed BMP file equivalent would be.
 Then, when we wish to load and view or process the image,